 Who Takes First-Year Seminars?

-In Fall 2017 alone, over 2,350 UIC students were enrolled in one of 13 first-year seminar courses on campus.
+3,169 first-year UIC students were enrolled in one of 15 first-year seminar courses on campus in Fall 2019.
 Students who are in the College of Liberal Arts and Sciences (LAS), and who are not in the Honors 101 seminar, most often choose LAS 110 “Success in the City” or DLG 120 “First-Year Dialogue Seminar” when taking a seminar.
 Students in other colleges at UIC generally are required to take a specific first-year seminar (or two-course sequence), and they will be advised into those courses for the appropriate semester.

 What Do I Learn in a First-Year Seminar?